bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:19:32

-But you know, you could say that the activation method still unsettled, right?
+But you know, you could say that the activation method is still unsettled, right?
 So like, there's gonna be drama around that.
 I don't know, maybe we should start working groups on figuring out new activation groups for the next activation.

 Sjors Provoost: 01:19:43

-I mean, my heartache on the Activation is just BIP-8 minus a LOT=true stuff, and it's fine.
+I mean, my heartache on the Activation is just BIP-8 minus the LOT=true stuff, and it's fine.

 James O'Beirne: 01:19:50

 I think that's the thing, is like if there was some fundamental objection to Taproot people had, they could have articulated it through Speedy Trial.
 Like Speedy Trial could have failed.
-And I just don't know that, I mean, personally, I'm not interested in activation method.
+And I just don't know that, I mean, personally, I'm not interested in the activation method.
-I hope to God, if OpVault stuff goes well, like somebody else has some strong, well-informed opinion about how activation happens, because I surely don't.
+I hope to God, if OpVault stuff goes well, somebody else has some strong, well-informed opinion about how activation happens because I surely don't.
 Probably somebody like, you know, with the Inelective Sjors, should be thinking about that stuff.
-I don't have the mind for it, but, but yeah, I just think if there were...
+I don't have the mind for it, but yeah.

 Sjors Provoost: 01:20:23

 I don't want to do it either.
-That's why I just do BIP8 without a LOT=true stuff.
+That's why I just do BIP8 without LOT=true stuff.
-Because I've already reviewed that code.
+Because I've already reviewed that code so that's fine.

-James O'Beirne: 01:20:29

-that's fine.
-Right, right.

 NVK: 01:20:30

-And, you know, like, guys, I don't I don't think like there's no amount of discussing it at least at this stage of Bitcoin that I think will make it easier.
+And, you know, like, guys, I don't think like there's no amount of discussing it at least at this stage of Bitcoin that I think will make it easier.
-Again, like, you know, we came from an extremely contentious like Game of Chicken, which was Segwit, right?
+Again, like, you know, we came from an extremely contentious like Game of Chicken, which was Segwit.
 And then it was fairly recent right after that we did another activation of something that was kind of like big and hard for people to understand, even though all the information was available there for them to understand or cope or whatever.
-But again, I think like the fact that people are not interested in entertaining the discussion about activation, cause everybody was just so PTSD from it sort of like made people think that there is some more contentious sort of like this thing just feeds on itself.
+But again, I think the fact that people are not interested in entertaining the discussion about activation, cause everybody was just so PTSD from it sort of like made people think that there is some more contentious sort of like this thing just feeds on itself.
-But, you know, maybe the next one, because this one was fairly like, you know, for all the drama that was, was fairly insignificant, right?
+But, you know, maybe the next one, because this one was fairly like, you know, for all the drama that was, was fairly insignificant.
 I mean, compared to the previous.
 So I think the next one, depending on the Bitcoin price at the same time, because that matters, will sort of dictate maybe a slightly different dynamic.
-Maybe some galaxy brain comes up with something more clever that sort of like appeases most people or better compromise.
+Maybe some galaxy brain comes up with something more clever that sort of appeases most people or better compromise.

 Mike Schmidt: 01:21:43